google/skia/site/dev/design/pdftheory.md

 #### *Font subsetting* ####

 Many fonts, especially fonts with CJK support are fairly large, so it is desirable to subset them.
-Chrome uses the SFNTLY package to provide subsetting support to Skia for TrueType fonts.
+Chrome uses the harfbuzz-subset to provide subsetting support to Skia for TrueType fonts.

 ### <span id="Shaders">Shaders</span> ###